rCLOSED CHURCHES WITHIN THE PRESENT

 North Main Avenue with the North Scranton Expressway (US 11 and PA 307), go 4

-Street.
-Turn right onto Oram Street and go 2 blocks west to North Bromley
+blocks south on North Main Avenue to Oram Street.
+Turn right onto Oram Street and go 2 blocks

-right, facing Oram Street, on the northeast corner of
+building was on the right, facing Oram Street, on the northeast corner of Oram

-Oram Street and N. Bromley Avenue
+Street and N. Bromley Avenue

 Historic Conference: